orbeon/orbeon-forms-doc/xforms/tutorial/bookcast/database.md

 * The `id` attribute is different: `list-submission`.
 (All the `id` attributes in a given XForms document must be different.)
 * The `serialization="none"` attribute specifies that you don't want to send XML data with this submission.
-* The `get` method specifies that you want to do an HTTP GET, like when you pointed your web browser at the URL to read the document from eXist.
+* The `get` method specifies that you want to do an HTTP `GET`, like when you pointed your web browser at the URL to read the document from eXist.
 * The `replace="instance"` attribute specifies that the result of the submission has to be stored into an instance.
 The `instance="books-instance"` attribute specifies the identifier of the instance into which the result must be stored.

 Add this element after the previous `<xf:submission>` element which has an id value of `save-submission, `i.e. one submission follows the other.